UK Recalls 21+ Toys Over Asbestos in Sand Products

 How the Contamination Was Discovered

-The initial alarm came in January 2026, when a parent in the UK sent colored craft sand from Hobbycraft to a private laboratory for testing.
+In January 2026, a parent in the UK sent colored craft sand from Hobbycraft to a private laboratory for testing.
 The lab confirmed the presence of tremolite asbestos in three colors.

 Hobbycraft withdrew its sand products voluntarily.
 OPSS then launched a broader investigation, which identified asbestos in sand art kits from other manufacturers and eventually in a separate product line of stretchy toy figures sold under the Stretcherz brand.